NBA 5 United Tour: 2011

 It took place on September 17 and 18 at the Place de l'Hôtel de Ville in Paris.
 It did not have the participation of any NBA athlete, but the dancers of the Boston Celtics were present.

 NBA Fan Zone, organized by NBA Italia with the participation of Adidas, Vodafone and Kraft, also brought United 5, which featured dancers from the 2010 NBA champions, the Dallas Mavericks.
 The first stop of the 2011 NBA 5 United Tour was in Milan at Piazza del Cannone on June 4 and 5, where Atlanta Howks NBA player Josh Smith and the Charlotte Bobcats dance team, the Lady Cats, were part of the show.
-NBA 5 United was sponsored by the Municipality of Milan, Adidas, EA Sports, Footlocker, Hannspree, Kraft, Vodafone, Microsoft X Box and Radio Deejay.
+NBA 5 United was sponsored by the Municipality of Milan, Adidas, EA Sports, Footlocker, Hannspree, Kraft, Vodafone, Microsoft Xbox and Radio Deejay.

 For his visit to Spain, activities in Barcelona took place at Avenida María Cristina in Barcelona on June 11 and 12, with Josh Smith's appearance sponsored by adidas and performances by the Phoenix Suns dance team.
 It continues in the vicinity of the Santiago Bernabéu, Madrid was the venue for the NBA 5 United Tour 2011 on June 18 and 19 with the backing and support of BBVA, the competition's official bank, and the NBA.
 EA SPORTS, Footlocker and Hannspree will support the NBA 5 United Tour, in conjunction with Kia and media partner Marca.
 The event was attended by Dwight Howard, Jrue Holiday and the official dance team of the Milwaukee Bucks.

 The NBA 5 United basketball tournament was held in Istanbul on June 4–5.
 It has been reported that a surprise NBA player and the New Orleans Hornets dance team will take part in the tournament, which will be held in Caddebostan.
-NTV, Virgin Radio, Coca Cola Company, EA Sports, Powerade and Hürriyet will also support the Istanbul leg of the adidas NBA 5 United Tour.
+NTV, Virgin Radio, Coca-Cola Company, EA Sports, Powerade and Hürriyet will also support the Istanbul leg of the adidas NBA 5 United Tour.
 EA Sports and The Coca-Cola Company hosted daily competitions featuring EA Sports' popular NBA Live 09 games, and the on-field competition will continue throughout the day in the virtual environment.
 Dwight Howard will meet fans across the continent including stops at the NBA 5 United Tour in Moscow.

 It would be in Rome at the Flaminio Stadium on June 28 and 29.
 The fans present on the stage enjoyed the performance of the Phoenix Suns Dance Team.